-Did you know – There are more trips to A&E during December than any other month!
-This includes over 80,000 trips for Christmas related accidents such as burns in the kitchen, electric shocks from lights and drunken falls.
+Although lots of us look forward to Christmas all year, the festive season can be difficult to manage… and sometimes even dangerous.
+Did you know that there are more trips to A&E during December than any other month?
+This is often due to accidents such as burns in the kitchen, electric shocks from lights and drunken falls.

-But in a year when the NHS is stretched like never before – and COVID hangs over us all – there are a few things we can do to keep ourselves and our loved ones safe when drinking alcohol this Christmas.
+Christmas is the only time of year where boozing in the morning is more or less encouraged.
+But in a year when the NHS is stretched like never before – and COVID hangs over us all – there are a few things we can do to keep ourselves and our loved ones safe this year.

 Drink Free Days – allocate several days every week to not drinking – the drink free days.

 Eat before drinking – Never drink on an empty stomach, drinking on an empty stomach floods your body with alcohol and forces your liver to work too hard.
 A healthy meal before you go out or start drinking, and snacks between drinks can help to slow down the absorption of alcohol, helping you stay in control